 What does a brand ambassador do?

 What are the responsibilities of a brand ambassador?
-The scope of involvement ranges quite a bit depending upon the brand and the goals of the program.
+The scope of involvement ranges quite a bit depending upon the company and the goals of the program.
 To understand their primary responsibilities, we looked at 50 companies that use Roster as their all-in-one platform for managing their efforts.

 It’s no surprise that this is the primary responsibility.
 Remember the definition above:

-Ambassadors create a brand buzz with their network.
+Ambassadors create a buzz with their network.

 What Does a Brand Ambassador Do?
 Share and Engage

-• Share with your friends!
+• Share your enthusiasm with your friends!

 • Share your experiences.